ylyamin/allwinner_d1_hal/README.md

 make debug
 ```

-Should see at the output the like this:
+Should see at the output like this:
 ```
 +---                                                    ---+
 |  T-Head Debugger Server (Build: Oct 21 2022)             |